Cloud Video Surveillance is called Video Surveillance as a Service (VSaaS). VSaaS is cloud-based, therefore has less need or on-premise IT...

 Joe Roush put it really well in his IT Infrastructure blog when he said “I like to think of infrastructure as everything from wall jack to wall jack.
 Thinking of infrastructure in this manner enables effective conversations with those who are less familiar with the various components.”

-Some of the main components of an IT Infrastructure are computers, switches, hubs and routers.
 When you walk into a data center, you are looking at the heart and soul of the IT Infrastructure.
 While we won’t cover everything that makes up and IT Infrastructure, let’s dig into a few of the main components.

-Network Switches & Network Hubs
+Enterprise IT Network Switches & Network Hubs

 A switch is one of the devices you find in a data center that connects all devices together.
 They allow components like computers, printers and servers to talk to each other on the same network.
 There are two types of switches -unmanaged and managed.
 An unmanaged switch would likely be found in your home or in a smaller environment.
 These require no configuration and simply work when they are plugged in.
 Managed switches provide higher security and are configured to custom-fit your network.
 Managed switches are found in larger business settings where more control and security are required.